MLB Rumors: ‘Bleacher Report’ Predicts Potential Cubs Trade For Manny Machado

 Manny Machado is one of the best players in baseball and is also being rumored as a potential candidate to be traded ahead of the MLB trade deadline.
 He has been rumored to be traded by the Baltimore Orioles since the offseason.
 After his hot start with the team still having a bleak future, there seem to be no other options for the Orioles other than to trade him for the best offer they can find.

 At 25 years of age, Machado is going to be one of the top free agents in baseball following this season.
-He and Bryce Harper are projected to receive quite a bit pay raise.
+He and Bryce Harper are projected to receive quite a bit of a pay raise.
 Chicago may be taking a risk by acquiring a player that will be a free agent at the end of the season, but there is a good chance that they could convince him to re-sign.

 First and foremost, the Cubs are one of the top contenders in baseball.
 They have made it to the National League Championship Series each of the last three seasons.
 Chicago also still has a lot of young talent under long-term control.